 We didn’t really mind that not all the restaurants were open, because there were still enough possibilities.
 However, it is of course too bad that we couldn’t visit any of the museums.
 Luckily there are still enough other cultural sights to see.

 In short, we would say that you should definitely go to Hanoi.
 Don’t let Tet stop you from going, if that are your most convenient dates.
+And, going to Hanoi during Tet is strategic in the sense that it will be a lot less touristy and a lot less busy.

 Pin this article: